 Avera Health Announces Board Appointments

-Avera Health announces appointments to its Board of Directors for the upcoming fiscal year, beginning July 1.
+Avera Health announces appointments to its Board of Directors for its new fiscal year which began July 1.

 Luis Rojas, MD, has been named new board chair.
 His two-year term runs through June 30, 2024, and he has served on the board since 2018.

 Rojas, of Sioux Falls, S.D., is Clinical Vice President of the Avera Oncology Service Line and is a gynecologic oncologist with Avera Medical Group.
 He served on the Avera McKennan Hospital & University Health Center Board of Trustees and is a graduate of the Avera Physician Academy.
 Rojas has been with Avera since 2007 and has helped bring leading-edge procedures including robotic surgery to Avera, as well as cancer research trials.
 Rojas holds a medical degree from Universidad Nacional Pedro Henrriquez Ureña, Santo Domingo, Dominican Republic, and completed residency at Temple University Hospital in Philadelphia and fellowship in gynecologic oncology at Cleveland Clinic Foundation.

 “As a cancer specialist and surgeon, I’m able to impact the lives of patients individually, yet this leadership role on the Avera board will be an opportunity to impact the lives of persons and communities on a greater scale.
 I am honored to serve, and I look forward to helping Avera continue its growth as we develop innovative ways to meet the challenges of today’s changing health care environment,” Rojas said.